 Native to a very warm climate, this plant won’t thrive without it.
 Once the temperature dips below 50 degrees Fahrenheit, it’s too cold for it to survive.
 This is partially why it’s such a popular houseplant.

-Indoors, provide either full sun through a sunny window or bright, indirect lighting.
+Indoors, provide either full sun through a sunny window or bright, indirect light.
 The more light it gets, the better.
 It’s a sun-worshipper!

-Dry conditions are better than wet for this plant.
-When you do water, water deeply, allowing the soil to suck in as much moisture as it can hold.
+Dry conditions are better than wet for these kalanchoe plants.
+When you do water, water kalanchoe plants deeply, allowing the soil to suck in as much moisture as it can hold.
 Ensure any excess drains off.
+Too much moisture is no good for kalanchoe.
 Wait until the soil has dried out before watering again.

 Those succulent leaves provide more than just good looks.
 Thick leaves like this can store a lot of water for a plant.
 Keep an eye on your plant’s leaves.
 If they look withered or saggy, you’re likely underwatering.
 If they seem firm and full, your plant’s fine.

-Ensure your soil has excellent drainage, as too wet conditions can promote root rot.
+Ensure your soil has excellent drainage, as too wet conditions can promote rot.

-Extremely well-draining soil is a must for this plant.
-It prefers a sandy, loose, and lightweight soil blend.
-Hard packed clay is too difficult for the roots to penetrate.
+Extremely well-draining soil is a must for these kalanchoe plants.
+Plant kalanchoe outdoors in a sandy, loose, and lightweight soil blend.
+Hard-packed clay is too difficult for the roots to penetrate.

 An interesting note about this plant is that it’ll tolerate saltier soils.
 For people along California’s coastline, this makes it a nearly perfect choice.
 It should grow along that coastline year-round.

 While some moisture-retaining material is welcome in the soil, try to avoid excess.
-It should remain light and fluffy.
+Your potting soil should remain light and fluffy.
 This is one of those times at which coconut coir makes a perfect addition, as it remains light even when wet.
 Even then, be sure it drains excess water freely.
 Perlite is a great addition if you don’t have coarse sand to add.
+If you don’t want to build your own soil, a cactus mix is perfectly suitable.

-A balanced fertilizer is fine for this plant during its active growing season.
-If you wish to promote flowering, opt for something a smidge higher in phosphorous for lots of blooms.
+A balanced fertilizer is fine for these kalanchoe plants during their active growing season.
+If you wish to promote flowering, opt for something a smidge higher in phosphorous for lots of kalanchoe blooms.

-If you opt for a slow-release fertilizer, follow manufacturer’s directions for frequency.
-Liquid fertilizers should be diluted and applied at the base of the plant on a biweekly basis.
+If you opt for a slow-release fertilizer, follow the manufacturer’s directions for frequency.
+Fertilize kalanchoe with diluted liquid fertilizers applied at the base of the plant on a biweekly basis.

 Seed germination takes place in moist, well-draining soil which is 70-75 degrees Fahrenheit.
 If necessary, use a seed starting mat to maintain the right temperature.
 Ten days later, you should start to see the seedlings pushing up through the soil.

 Once the callous has formed, blend together equal parts of perlite, sand, and peat moss to make potting mix.
+Or use some cactus mix.
 Pre-moisten the mix before adding it to the pot.
 Make a hole in the center of the mix, and insert your cutting.
 Firm the potting soil around the cutting to keep it in place.

 Mist your cutting several times a day to keep it humid, and keep it out of direct sunlight.
-After a couple weeks, very gently tug on the plant to see if it’s forming roots.
+After a couple of weeks, very gently tug on the plant to see if it’s forming roots.
 If it is, there should be some resistance to being tugged.
-Let the roots reach at least one inch in length before transplanting.
+Let the roots reach at least one inch in length before you plant kalanchoe outdoors.

-As flowers fade, it’s important to deadhead them.
-This encourages further blooming.
+As flowers fade on these kalanchoe plants, it’s important to deadhead them.
+Deadheading dead or wilting flowers encourages further blooming.
 Pinch off the spent flower just below the flower’s base.

 After the plant finishes flowering, you’ll want to remove the old flower stalks.
 Cut them back to the second or third leaf on the stem with good pruning shears.
 You can trim back other tall growth as well to shape it.